 Day 2: Grand Staircase-Escalante National Monument

-Ideally you’d spend the day with a guide exploring slot canyons in this national monument.
+Ideally, you’d spend the day with a guide exploring slot canyons in this national monument.
 A couple of the slot canyons, Spooky and Peek-a-boo, can be explored on your own terms, but a guide can lead you into hidden locations that you’d be darned to find on your own.
 For even deeper exploration, guides are available for more technical slot canyons.
-Push your limits and surprise yourself exploring the maze of canyons in Grand Staircase-Escalante.
+Push your limits and surprise yourself by exploring the maze of canyons in Grand Staircase-Escalante.
 At some point in your day, make the drive along the Cottonwood Canyon Road Scenic Backway.
 Along the route pull off to view the Grosvenor Arch — a striking sandstone double archway.

 Day 3: Burr Trail

 Moving on to Capitol Reef National Park?
-Grab a meal in Boulder, Utah then descend into a red rock canyon on the Burr Trail Scenic Backway.
+Grab a meal in Boulder, Utah then descends into a red rock canyon on the Burr Trail Scenic Backway.
 The paved road winds through the landscape with jaw-dropping scenery the whole way.
 En route, stop off at Singing Canyon and take a short walk into one of the best natural acoustic environments in the state.
 Once inside, the walls tower 80-feet into the sky—it’s quite the experience!

 Created in partnership with Visit USA Parks.